jeremy-farnault/react-game/README.md

     - ~~Can't draw if no action points~~
     - ~~Play a card takes an action~~

+BUG: CANT DRAW AND PLAY EVEN IF BUTTON DISABLED

 Attack and kill heroes to win the game;

 Map travel based on The Dwarves